ShaanJ20/make-a-pull-request/readme.md

 **Visual Studio Code** is a freeware source-code editor made by Microsoft for Windows, Linux and macOS.
 Features include support for debugging, syntax highlighting, intelligent code completion, snippets, code refactoring, and embedded Git
 CHECK HERE [KNOW MORE ABOUT VS CODE AND DOWNLOAD IT](https://code.visualstudio.com/)

-2.**ADD THESE EXTENSIONS ON VSCODE btw don't know to add extensions know** [here](https://code.visualstudio.com/docs/introvideos/extend)
+2.**Add these extensins on VSCODE btw don't know to add extensions know** [here](https://code.visualstudio.com/docs/introvideos/extend)

 - GitLens
 - GitGraph